 The rest of the paper is structured as follows.
-The next section describes the context of the study and the sanitation loan product.
+The next section describes the study context and sanitation loan product.
 Section 3 discusses the experimental design and data.
-Thereafter, Section 4 outlines our empirical strategy, and is followed by a presentation of our main empirical findings in Section 5.
+Thereafter, we outline the empirical strategy in Section 4 and present the main results in Section 5.
 Section 6 studies the role of the loan label in explaining the intervention impacts.
 Section 7 concludes.